wurlinc/wurl-feed-specifications/README.md

 * Series
 * TV Specials
 * Short-form videos (they are generally less than 20 minutes long, and are not TV Shows or Movies)

-**Note:** The metadata required will vary based on the type of content, as described in the MRSS Specification Guide, and the Direct Publisher Feed Specification Guide.